microsoft/ODBC-Specification/ODBC 4.0.md

 * **SQL\_LC\_TAKE** = 1 – the driver supports only the take portion of the limit escape clause
 * **SQL\_LC\_TAKE\_AND\_SKIP** = 3 – the driver supports both take and skip in the limit escape clause

-#### 3.3.5.2 Selecting Inserted/Updated/Deleted Values
+#### 3.3.5.2 Selecting Inserted Updated and Deleted Values

 The *ODBC-return-escape* clause returns a table containing information from inserted, updated, and deleted records:

 *ODBC-return-escape* ::=
-     *ODBC-esc-initiator* return *select-list* from (*vendor-dml-statement*) *ODBC-esc-terminator*
+     *ODBC-esc-initiator* return *select-list* from '*vendor-dml-statement*' *ODBC-esc-terminator*

+For Inserts and Updates, the returned values are the values of the affected rows following the insert or update operation.
+For delete operations, the returned values represent the values of the rows at the time they were deleted.

-For example, the following statement returns a table containing the columns named "id" and "total" of a newly inserted row:
+For example, the following statement returns a table containing the columns named "OrderId", "Item" and "Total" of a newly inserted row:

-> {return id from (INSERT INTO table(amount,total) VALUES (2,3))}
+> {return OrderId, Item, Total from (INSERT INTO Orders(Item, Price, Quantity) VALUES ("San Juan Islands Map",24,2))}

 The following statement retrieves the new total of all rows with ids above 10 that were updated:

 > {return total from (UPDATE table SET {amount=amount\*10} WHERE id &gt; 10)}

+Quotation marks within the *vendor-dml-statement* must be doubled.
+The driver replaces double quotations marks within the *verndor-dml-statement* with single quotation marks.
+A single quotation mark terminates the *vendor-dml-statement*.

+The *ODBC-return-escape* should not be used as a nested query within another statement.

+If an array of parameter values is specified, then whether there is a result set for each set of parameter values or a single result that merges the results from each set of parameter values is defined by the `SQL_PARAM_ARRAY_SELECTS` SQLGetInfo *InfoType*.

+If multiple rows are specified in an INSERT INTO...VALUES statement, or an array of parameter values are specified, then the order of rows returned matches the order of values specified.
+In all other cases, the order of returned rows is indeterminate.

+If no rows are affected by the statement, an empty result is returned.

-The driver may limit the columns in the select-list to be only those columns returned as the best row id columns in SQLSpecialColumns, as specified in the `SQL_RETURN_ESCAPE_CLAUSE`.
+The driver may limit the columns in the select-list to include only the best row id columns returned by SQLSpecialColumns, as specified in the `SQL_RETURN_ESCAPE_CLAUSE` *InfoType*.

-If the application requests columns that don't exist in the row and SQL_DYNAMIC_COLUMNS is false, or the driver only supports returning row id columns and the client specifies non-row id columns in *select-list*, the driver returns `42S22` Column not found.
+If the application requests columns that don't exist in the row and SQL_DYNAMIC_COLUMNS is false, or the driver only supports returning row id columns and the client specifies non-row id columns in the *select-list*, the driver returns `42S22` Column not found.

 Drivers advertise support for this escape clause through the `SQL_RETURN_ESCAPE_CLAUSE` *InfoType* whose value is a bitmask made up of the following values.